 Fatty Liver disease, or non-alcoholic liver disease, is a condition which is extremely common in India due to the prevalence of diabetes and an unhealthy and sedentary lifestyle.
-If the population of patients getting admitted to a particular hospital is closely examined, the incidence of fatty liver disease is almost 40%.
-In case of diabetics who are on long term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
-In the years to come, fatty liver disease and liver failure is predicted to be the leading causes of liver problems and related complications in our country.
+If the population of patients getting admitted to a particular hospital is closely examined, the incidence of a fatty liver disease is almost 40%.
+In the case of diabetics who are on long-term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
+In the years to come, fatty liver disease and liver failure are predicted to be the leading causes of liver problems and related complications in our country.

 Fatty liver can be described as an inflammation or deposition of fat in the liver.
-There are no evidence symptoms of fatty liver, so having a fatty liver alone will not produce any symptoms or signs that can be diagnosed.
+There are no evident symptoms of fatty liver, so having a fatty liver alone will not produce any symptoms or signs that can be diagnosed.
 Therefore, it is usually diagnosed during a routine health check-up or during an ultrasound scan for other complications.

 Patients suffering from diabetes, high cholesterol, thyroid disorders etc. are at a higher risk of having a fatty liver.
 There are two categories of this disease: Alcoholic fatty liver disease, also known as Alcoholic Steatohepatitis and Non-alcoholic fatty liver disease (NAFLD).

 What are the risk factors associated with it?

 It is a common misconception that only people who are obese are at a risk of getting this disease.
 But actually, it is the fat distribution that matters and not the thinness of a person.
 In cases of lean fatty liver, even lean people who have a paunch or visceral fat are predisposed towards this disease.